priebepaloma-lab/RAWNPRO_V2/infra/VERCEL_DEPLOY.md

 - If /api/health/stripe is not ok:
   - Check env names/values in Vercel Production
   - Redeploy after env changes
-- If /plans shows fallback to Kiwify:
+- If /plans doesn't open Stripe Checkout:
-  - Set NEXT_PUBLIC_STRIPE_REQUIRED=true to enforce Stripe-only and reveal misconfiguration early
+  - Set NEXT_PUBLIC_STRIPE_REQUIRED=true to enforce Stripe-only and fail fast if envs are missing